BlockzeroLabs/aquafi-docs/source/pages/category2/architecture.rst

 Parameters: (bytes32 id, uint256 tokenIdOrAmount, address staker, address contractAddress)

 Description: This function performs validation checks & then sends the lp tokens back to the staker.
-It also tarnsafers the fees accumulated in token0 and token1  to indexfund.
-It returns the amount of fees in token0 & token1 back to aqua primaty contract from where aqua token gets paid out with premium.
+It also transfers the fees accumulated in token0 and token1  to indexfund.
+It returns the amount of fees in token0 & token1 back to aqua primary contract from where aqua token gets paid out with premium.

 **Admin Functions**
 ===================